-The BWL monitors for Perfluorinated Compounds (PFAS), which include PFOS and PFOA, at the entry point to the distribution system annually and no PFAS has been detected.
+BWL monitors for Perfluorinated Compounds (PFAS), which include PFOS and PFOA, at the entry point to the distribution system annually and no PFAS has been detected.

-The BWL monitored for 1,4-Dioxane, at the entry point to the distribution system in 2015 and it was detected at trace levels at our Dye Water Conditioning Plant (less than 0.2 ppb).
-The EPA has established a lifetime health advisory level of 200 ug/L (or ppb), and EGLE established an action level of 7.2 ppb (consistent with the Part 201 Residential Drinking Water Cleanup Criterion).
-The BWL continues to monitor 1,4-Dioxane quarterly at our Dye Water Conditioning Plant and annually at our Wise Water Conditioning Plant so we can respond accordingly if needed.
-Results have stayed consistent.
+BWL monitored for 1,4-Dioxane at the entry point to the distribution system in 2015 and it was detected at trace levels at the Dye Water Conditioning Plant (less than 0.2 ppb).
+1,4-dioxane remains an unregulated contaminant.
+The Health Advisory Level (HAL) for 1,4-dioxane was set by the EPA in 2012 at 0.35 parts per billion (ppb or micrograms per liter).
+Concentrations of 1,4-dioxane at or below the health advisory level are not anticipated to cause adverse health effects over a lifetime of exposure.
+BWL continues to monitor 1,4-Dioxane quarterly at the Dye Water Conditioning Plant and annually at the Wise Water Conditioning Plant so they can respond accordingly if needed.
+Results have stayed consistent and well below the health advisory level.

-For additional information on Contaminants of Emerging Concern, visit lbwl.com/customers/water-resource-center/contaminants-emerging-concern
+For additional information on Contaminants of Emerging Concern, visit lbwl.com/contaminants-emerging-concern.